bvr/bvr.github.io/_posts/2023-03-26-photo-organization.md

 }
 ```

-The script uses EXIF date stored in the photos, as file dates can differ wildly.
+It uses EXIF date stored in the photos, as file dates can differ wildly.
 The `nn` numbering is useful if multiple photos were created in the same second.
 This usually happens quite rarely, either when continuous drive is used or when two people are capturing at the same time.
 With this completed, the incoming folder looks like this:

 ```
 ├───210101